What we do

 SENIORS FOR SENIORS

 Older cats languish in shelters for years and most do not get adopted or worse, they are euthanized to make room for younger animals.
 Senior citizens are often living alone and depression is a major concern.
 Having a cat increases their activities, social interaction and is beneficial to their overall health.
-This program includes cats from our facility, Domestic Animals Services, Humane Society of Naples as well as cats from ALL other rescues and shelters in Collier County.
+Our program includes adoptable cats from Domestic Animals Services as well as cats from ALL other rescues in Collier County.
 Cats available for adoption that are over 7 years old may be adopted by a senior citizen over the age of 60 at no cost to the adopter.
 The adoption fee along with a $100 gift e-card from Petsmart for the cat is provided by For the Love of Cats.
-Our exclusive program has successfully re-homed over 200 senior cats since 2010.
+Our exclusive program has successfully re-homed over 190 senior cats since 2010.

 community adoption support